mbolam/DSWS_OpenRefine/4-cleaning.md

 ## About the Data

-In this demo we are going to play with a data set of museum metadata!
+In this demo we are going to play with a public data set of museum metadata published by the Powerhouse Museum in Sydney, Australia.
+Previous this sample dataset was available directly from their site, but they have since made the collection [accessible via API](https://api.maas.museum/docs).
+The sample data reflects a snapshot of the data at a specific time.
 Since we are trying to demonstrate a lot of features, some of the steps will be very “destructive” to the data (but our original data is still safe).

 Download <a href="data/phm-collection.tsv" target="\_blank">`phm-collection.tsv`</a>

-> The university endowment demo data is from the Enipedia OpenRefine Tutorial.

 The data fields are
+- Record
+- ID
+- Object Title
+- Registration Number
+- Description.
+- Marks
+- Production Date
-- university
+- Provenance (Production)
-- endowment
+- Provenance (History)
-- numFaculty
+- Categories
-- numDoctoral
+- Persistent Link
-- country
+- Height
-- numStaff
+- Width
-- established
+- Depth
-- numPostgrad
+- Diameter
-- numUndergrad
+- Weight
-- numStudents
+- License info

 ## Creating a project
   - Projects can be created from data on your computer, data on the web, pasting into the clipboard, connecting to a database, or linking to Google Sheets.